manfredspitze/caesar-cipher-starter/instructions.md

 3. Then make a new folder on your workstation desktop; add a *main.py* file to this folder.

-4. Read the *instructions.md* file.

-5. After writing your code in *main.py*, upload your finished Python file to your GitHub repo.
+4. After writing your code in *main.py*, upload your finished Python file to your GitHub repo.